dan2097/opsin/README.txt

 ##################################################

 OPSIN is available as a standalone JAR from Bitbucket (http://bitbucket.org/dan2097/opsin/) or SourceForge(https://sourceforge.net/projects/oscar3-chem/)
-It is also available as a dependency for use with Maven. opsin-0.9.0-jar-with-dependencies.jar includes CML (Chemical Markup Language) and InChI (IUPAC International Chemical Identifier) output and all dependendencies
+It is also available as a dependency for use with Apache Maven. opsin-0.9.0-jar-with-dependencies.jar includes CML (Chemical Markup Language) and InChI (IUPAC International Chemical Identifier) output and all dependendencies
-The main classes are uk.ac.cam.ch.wwmm.opsin.NameToStructure for CML and uk.ac.cam.ch.wwmm.opsin.NameToInchi for InChI
+The main classes are uk.ac.cam.ch.wwmm.opsin.NameToStructure for CML and uk.ac.cam.ch.wwmm.opsin.NameToInchi for InChI.

 To use OPSIN as a library add opsin-0.9.0-jar-with-dependencies.jar to your classpath.